xlwang233/CaLLiPer/README.md

 ## Acknowledgements

 The implementation of various location encoding methods is based on [Space2Vec](https://github.com/gengchenmai/space2vec) and [Spherical Harmonics and Sinusoidal Representation Networks](https://github.com/MarcCoru/locationencoder).
+This work has also been inspired by [SatCLIP](https://github.com/microsoft/satclip).

 We appreciate their inspiring works.